-The Crafts are available on Saturdays and Sundays only, between 10am and 5pm.
+The Arts and Crafts are available on specific Saturdays and Sundays only, between 10am and 5pm.
 The dates of the six weekends fall in November and December.
 Please see the Crafts pages for more details.

-Why are there no crafts during the weekdays?
+Why are there no crafts during the week?

-Because the stalls at weekends are run by the makers themselves.
+The arts and craft stalls are run by the makers themselves at the weekends.
 When they are at a show like Blackthorpe Barn, they cannot make anything.
 The weekdays are usually the times when they make what they sell at weekends.
-This is a key difference between a trader who sells things that she or he has bought in and a maker who physically has to make it themselves.
+This is a key difference between a trader who sells things that she or he has bought in and a maker who physically has to make the items themselves.